-- 1. Discharges covered under this permit include well startup operations such as well development or re-development, aquifer or pumping tests, and discharges resulting from testing of groundwater aquifer restoration treatment facilities located within Upper San Gabriel River Watersheds including the Rio Hondo and San Gabriel River. - 2.
-The Main San Gabriel Basin (Main Basin) has areas of known contamination as a result of historical industrial practices.
+15. Discharges covered under this permit include well startup operations such as well development or re-development, aquifer or pumping tests, and discharges resulting from testing of groundwater aquifer restoration treatment facilities located within Upper San Gabriel River Watersheds including the Rio Hondo and San Gabriel River.

+- 16. The Main San Gabriel Basin (Main Basin) has areas of known contamination as a result of historical industrial practices.
 Contaminants include Volatile Organic Compounds (VOCs), Perchlorate, N-Nitrosodimethylamine (NDMA), 1,4-Dioxane, and 1,2,3-Trichloropropane (1,2,3-TCP).
-In addition, the groundwater extracted for remediation purposes may contain nitrate in excess of drinking water regulations and if necessary, will be treated to CDPH specifications.
+In addition, the groundwater extracted for remediation purposes may contain nitrate in excess of drinking water regulations and must also be addressed through treatment.
 Extraction wells are specifically located to optimize contaminant removal from the groundwater.
 Construction and/or rehabilitation of such an extraction well requires a high volume of water to be discharged over a short period of time.
 Consequently, untreated groundwater typically will be discharged via pipeline into a concrete lined storm water channel.
-The discharged water is diverted into an existing spreading facility or can be impounded by a rubber dam (temporary or existing) in an unlined portion of a channel where it will percolate back into the Main Basin.

-3. The Regional Water Board requires dischargers enrolled under this general NPDES permit to coordinate their water quality remediation activities with MS4 owners and to provide notification to MS4 owners at least seven days prior to the discharge.
-In addition to notification, MS4 owners will likely require local permits to be acquired before the discharge can occur.
+The discharged water is diverted into an existing spreading facility or can be impounded by a rubber dam (temporary or existing) in an unlined portion of a channel where it will percolate back into the Main Basin. - 17.
+The Regional Water Board encourages dischargers enrolled under this general NPDES permit to coordinate their water quality protection activities, including dischargers providing adequate notification to MS4 owners prior to discharge of significant volume of water that could impact MS4 owners' facilities ability to meet MS4 requirements.